 This study focused on entrepreneurial skill and opportunities utilization for sustainable 4 development in Nigeria.
 The study adopted a purposive sampling and selected 316 SMEs.
 The 5 study also adopted multi-stage sampling technique.
-This study analyzed the data collected with 6 descriptive method and Likert statistical method.
-The study revealed that the utilization of 7 8 entrepreneurial skill and opportunities is greatly influenced by financial, human and social capital; and that sustainable development can be facilitated in Nigeria when there is a 9 maintained balance among these factors.
-Thus, the study concluded that the influence of 10 financial, human and social capital on the utilization of entrepreneurial skill and opportunities 11 cannot be overemphasized; as they have heavy implications on sustainable development in 12 Nigeria.
-The study therefore recommends that government and other stakeholders should ensure 13 adequately balanced supply of financial, human and social capital such that entrepreneurial skill 14 and opportunities can be utilized to a great extent, for the benefit of sustainable development in 15 Nigeria.
-16
+Data collected are analysed with descriptive 6 and Likert statistical methods.
+The study revealed that the utilization of entrepreneurial skill and 7 8 opportunities is greatly influenced by financial, human and social capital; and that sustainable development can be facilitated in Nigeria when there is a maintained balance among these 9 factors.
+Thus, the study concluded that the influence of financial, human and social capital on 10 the utilization of entrepreneurial skill and opportunities cannot be overemphasized; as they have 11 heavy implications on sustainable development in Nigeria.
+The study therefore recommends that 12 government and other stakeholders should ensure adequately balanced supply of financial, 13 human and social capital such that entrepreneurial skill and opportunities can be utilized to a 14 great extent, for the benefit of sustainable development in Nigeria.
+15

-- 17 Keywords: Entrepreneurial Skill and Opportunities, Financial Resources, Human and Social - 18 Capital, Sustainable Development
+- 16 Keywords: Entrepreneurial Skill and Opportunities, Financial Resources, Human and Social - 17 Capital, Sustainable Development